One of best things about the film course is the creative freedom to execute your own ideas and watch them grow and develop throughout the project.

 Film is fun and creative, I will always recommend studying film.
 The thing I was looking for most in a film course was more practical work rather than written and NTU has just that.
 It’s a hands-on course, you’ll be able to get involved in creating projects that you like and are passionate about.
 You’ll have access to top of the range equipment, so you’ll be able to do extra projects outside the course.
 You don’t have to know everything about film theoretically or technically, as long as you have a passion for it you will like this course and be taught the rest.

 What advice would you give someone thinking about going through Clearing?

-My advice to anyone thinking of going through clearing who is unsure of their current choice is to just do your research.
+My advice to anyone thinking of going through Clearing who is unsure of their current choice is to just do your research.
 Make sure the new course is right for you, talk to pre-existing students and really get a feel for the course before you decide.
-The clearing process is stressful if your changing universities, but 100% worth it if you’re confident with the change.
+The Clearing process is stressful if you're changing universities, but 100% worth it if you’re confident with the change.